Variability of echo state network prediction horizon for partially observed dynamical systems: Results and discussion

 \subsubsection{Statistical characteristics of Chua and Lorenz models}

 The results of the previous section suggest that the network is able to capture the statistical characteristics of the dynamics of the system.
-In order to quantify this, we use different metrics: maximal Lyapunov exponent, sample entropy, 0-1 test for chaos, and the KDE plots.
+In order to quantify this, we use the following metrics: maximal Lyapunov exponent, sample entropy, 0-1 test for chaos, and the KDE plots.

 Table.~\ref{tab:table1} (top panel) shows the maximal Lyapunov exponent (MLE), sample entropy (SE), and the asymptotic growth rate $K_c$ of the 0-1 test (see Ref.~\onlinecite[Section 3]{gottwald2009implementation}) for the simulated and predicted series for Lorenz 63 and Chua's oscillator.
 We note that all these statistical properties of the simulated and predicted series are nearly equal.